simonvpe/spock/README.md

 Pull requestes are accepted.
 The most appreciated PR's are the following
 - Enhancing the interface of the `cpp` module.
 - Error handling
+- Enhance the templates (I am not particularily good with CMake)

+Possible features in the future
+- Spock modules `spock add https://github.com/user/some-cool-spock-lib`
+- Querying CMake files to re-generate as new teplates are released